 HMGT 2910 Hotel/Restaurant Internship 3 credits

 This course is designed to give the student practical experience in the area of hospitality management by participating in a cooperative work-study program within the hospitality industry.
+(Permission of instructor required.)

 HUMANITIES (HUM)